 Redefining a time usually seen as a cinematic “crisis,” this volume offers a new model of the film auteur shaped by productive tension between highbrow aesthetics, industry shortages, and national audiences.
 It also traces connections from these Mexican films to Latinx, Latin American, and Hollywood cinema at large.

-Olivia Cosentino is instructor of Spanish at the University of South Carolina.
+Olivia Cosentino is Zemurray-Stone Post-Doctoral Fellow at the Stone Center for Latin American Studies at Tulane University.
 Brian Price is professor of Spanish at Brigham Young University.
 He is the author of Cult of Defeat in Mexico’s Historical Fiction: Failure, Trauma, and Loss and the editor of Asaltos a la historia: Reimaginando la ficción histórica hispanoamericana.

 A volume in the series Reframing Media, Technology, and Culture in Latin/o America, edited by Héctor Fernández L’Hoeste and Juan Carlos Rodríguez